true

 Use Schedule A to itemize your deductions.
 The instructions to the Schedule A list all the types of expenses you can itemize.
 The schedule requires you to report each of the expense categories.
 When you complete Schedule A, be aware that each category of expenses may have limitations on the amount you can deduct.

-Step 4: Include deductions with tax return
+Step 4: Include the deductions with your tax return

 Transfer your total itemized deductions to your Form 1040 tax return.
 This amount is subtracted from your adjusted gross income along with any other qualifying deductions to arrive at your taxable income.
 This final income amount is the total that is subject to income tax rates.